Coolest American Stories

 editor and art director

-Elizabeth is an award-winning design director at Random House, where she's designed book interiors for Barack Obama's A Promised Land, Michelle Obama's Becoming, Rachel Maddow's Bag Man, and numerous other bestselling titles.
+Elizabeth is an award-winning design director at Random House, where she's designed book interiors for Barack Obama's A Promised Land, Michelle Obama's Becoming, Glennon Doyle's Untamed, and numerous other bestselling titles.
 She dabbled in poetry in the nineties and published in several small magazines.
-She is working on her first novel, a mystery about estranged sisters, and plans to use the pen name Elizabeth Coffey as a tribute to her great-grandmother Johanna Coffey.
+She is working on her first novel, a mystery about estranged sisters, and uses the pen name Elizabeth Coffey as a tribute to her great-grandmother Johanna Coffey.
 Elizabeth has been Mark's go-to editor for virtually all of his published short stories and Watch Me Go.

 Picture